PrestaShop/docs/src/content/1.7/contribute/contribute-pull-requests/_index.md

 ---
-title: How to contribute to the Core by submitting a Pull Request
+title: How to contribute code changes
 chapter: true
 weight: 20
 aliases: